cpshaheen/Senior_Project/README.md

 For the senior project class requirements - I split up each section of the projects development into seperate folders.

-The final minimum viable concept was a real time clothing detection and attribute detection program that can track and keep track of users clothing items and their attributes for the sake of wardrobe management and clothing recomendation for online retailers.
+The final minimum viable concept was a real time clothing detection and attribute recognition program that can track and keep track of users clothing items and their attributes for the sake of wardrobe management and clothing recomendation for online retailers.